xbeat/Machine-Learning/README.md

 Introduction to Ensemble Learning

 Ensemble learning is a powerful machine learning technique that combines multiple models to improve prediction accuracy and robustness.
 This approach leverages the diversity of different models to overcome individual weaknesses and produce superior results.
 In this presentation, we'll explore various ensemble learning algorithms and their implementation in Python.

+## Exploring Distance Metrics in K-Nearest Neighbors

+Understanding Distance Metrics in KNN

+In K-Nearest Neighbors, distance metrics play a crucial role in determining the similarity between data points.
+The most commonly used distance metric is Euclidean distance, which calculates the straight-line distance between two points in n-dimensional space using the Pythagorean theorem.

 ## Attention Mechanism in Python